Home > Popular Stories > > ABC’s of Chanukah (Hanukkah)

 What Candles to Light

-The most important thing is that that your candles must burn for at least 30 minutes after nightfall.
+The most important thing is that your candles must burn for at least 30 minutes after nightfall.
 (Those famous colored candles barely qualify!)
-Many Jewish bookstores sell longer colored candles.
+Many Jewish bookstores sell longer-colored candles.

 Actually, it is even better to use olive oil, since the miracle of the Maccabees occurred with olive oil.
 Glass cups containing oil can be placed in the candle holders of any standard menorah.
 Many Jewish bookstores even sell kits of pre-measured oil in disposable cups.

 To best publicize the miracle, the menorah is ideally lit outside the doorway of your house, on the left side when entering.
 (The mezuzah is on the right side; in this way, you are “surrounded by mitzvot.”)
 In Israel, many people light outside in special glass boxes built for a menorah.

 If this is not practical, the menorah should be lit in a window facing the public thoroughfare.

 Someone who lives on an upper floor should light a window.
 If for some reason the menorah cannot be lit by a window, it may be lit inside the house on a table; this at least fulfills the mitzvah of “publicizing the miracle” for the members of the household.

 Since the mitzvah occurs at the actual moment of lighting, moving the menorah to a proper place after lighting does not fulfill the mitzvah.